Dear MendMeShop,

 Knee fusion

 Knee Fusion (Arthrodesis) is a salvage procedure that is often used after a failed total knee replacement and/or if a knee replacement can't be done.
 It involves cutting off the bony ends of the femur and tibia, and stripping out the ligaments, menisci and synovial joint lining so that the 2 bones can be fused together with pins, plates or screws in a straight position (with a slight bend).
 The hope is that the ends of the bones will eventually grow together.
 It is another major surgery that requires extensive rehabilitation.
-Once you have a knee fusion, ultrasound therapy is not a treatment option because of the metal implants.
+Your surgeon or physical therapist may find the Circulatory Boost to be a very effective tool during post surgery rehabilitation. to see if they should be a part of your knee replacement surgery rehabilitation.

 This surgery provides a stable and pain-free, though stiffer and shorter leg; most people will be able to bear weight better, however they will walk with a slight limp.
 The success of this surgery is really dependent on your bone stock, your age and your health prior to surgery.
 Generally surgeons prefer to perform this surgery on younger and/or more active individuals; although it is not used as frequently as in the past.